Petrol-Game/Petrol/README.md

 # Petrol

-Petrol text based adventure game engine source code
+Petrol is a text based adventure game engine, this is the source code